 This Chicken Penne Pasta with a light creamy sauce and strips of sundried tomatoes makes for a flavourful and comforting meal for any night of the week.

 Full of flavour and quick to make, this tender pasta dish filled with chicken and sweet sundried tomatoes is great for any day.
+This is almost like a quicker version of my One Pan Chicken Pesto Pasta Bake.

 I’ve selected the ingredients in this simple pasta dish for one thing – to give a big flavour hit.
 Garlic and sundried tomatoes add a punch of umami making this meal totally satisfying and totally addictive.